-- 1. Crisis Team Leader (Executive Director)

-- 2. Superintendent of Special Facilities

-- 3. Superintendent of Recreation

-- 4. Communication & Community Engagement Manager
+- 1. Crisis Team Leader (Executive Director) - 2.
+Deputy Director of Properties & Planning - 3.
+Deputy Director of Recreation - 4.
+Director of Marketing & Community Engagement

 Legal Representation in times of Crisis

 After any serious incident and during any crisis, the Park District will have to manage a variety of issues, demands, and responses.
 One of the most important actions to complete during the initial crisis-response period is to immediately call the Park District's General Counsel and PDRMA regardless of the day or the time of day.
 Legal advice may be critical in response to a serious incident and during a crisis, as events unfold quickly.
 Contacting legal counsel will help in undertaking a full and proper response, communicating with police and other officials, responding to victims and others involved in the incident, conducting the appropriate investigations, counseling the crisis management team and the Board of Commissioners, and establishing attorney/client privilege over critical communications and other sensitive matters.
 For these reasons, General Counsel and PDRMA representatives are an essential part of the Park District crisis management team.